 A scheduled maintenance window for an account, check bundle, ruleset, or host.
 During maintenance windows, alerts are suppressed.

-A message sent to a specified contact group when rule conditions are met and an alert is triggered.
+A message is sent to a specified contact group when rule conditions are met and an alert is triggered.

 An individual action, such as creating an index (e.g.